 An Android TV box is a one-off purchase of the hardware and software, much like when you buy a computer or a gaming system.
-You don’t have to pay any ongoing fees to Android TV, but that does not mean that an Android TV box is free to use.
+You don’t have to pay any ongoing fees for Android TV, but that does not mean that an Android TV box is free to use.
 Like your cell phone, your TV box is pretty useless without a good internet connection.

 Also, your Android TV box is hardware that lets you access content on your TV.
 While you don’t need to pay monthly subscription fees for the box, you may well need to pay them for the content.
 If you want to watch Netflix, Hulu, Prime Video, or other services on your TV box, you are going to need to pay those subscription fees.